Vit0rG0mes/Data-Quality-Filter-A-New-Approach-For-Edge-Intelligence/README.md

 # Enbase: Algorithm Using Entropy for Data Filtering

-**Enbase** is the algorithm that served as the basis for this research, incorporating the use of **entropy** in its training.
+**EnBaSe** is the algorithm that served as the basis for this research, incorporating the use of **entropy** in its training.

 This algorithm stands out for its ability to **filter model data** by calculating entropy, a measure that quantifies the uncertainty associated with a set of information.

 ## How it works
-- Enbase calculates the entropy of the data and establishes an **average uncertainty**.
+- EnBaSe calculates the entropy of the data and establishes an **average uncertainty**.
 - This allows it to **identify which sets of information are most reliable and relevant** for analysis.

 ## Benefits